GabLeRoux/GabLeRoux/ReadMe.md

 I'm Gabriel Le Breton aka GabLeRoux, nice to meet you 🍻

 Welcome to my github profile!
-I speak `french`, `english` and many programming langages.
+I speak `french`, `english` and many programming languages.
 You can read my stuff on [gableroux.com](http://www.gableroux.com/)

 ## 🔭 I’m currently working on